-The NSW Government has provided $3.29 million in 2019/20 to plan and deliver road improvements to improve safety and reduce the risk of crashes along the highway.
+The NSW Government has provided $3.29 million to plan and deliver road improvements to improve safety and reduce the risk of crashes along the highway.

-Roads and Maritime Services is planning safety improvements for the New England Highway, between the Golden Highway and Newington Lane, at Whittingham.
+Transport for NSW is delivering safety improvements for the New England Highway, between the Golden Highway and Newington Lane, at Whittingham.

 The NSW Government is investing $3.29 million for the proposal to improve safety for road users and reduce the risk of crashes along this eight kilometre section of the highway.